 North Las Vegas, Clark County, Nevada is the fourth largest city in the state.
 It is located in the Mojave Desert, therefore, having a desert climate.
 It surrounds the north and east of Las Vegas, taking up a total area of 101.4 square miles (262.6 km2).
 The U.S. Census reports that it had a population of 216,961 in 2010 and an estimated population of 249,180 in 2017.
 The median income for a household was $46,057 reported by the 2010 Census.
 Bigelow Aerospace is one of the city’s main employers, followed by manufacturing, industrial, and warehouse industries.
 High-technology businesses are moving into the area more recently and Amazon plans to have a new center there.

-Bullying and cyberbullying continue to be a problem in North Las Vegas schools and has increased over the past few years.
+Bullying and cyberbullying continue to be a problem in North Las Vegas schools and have increased over the past few years.
 In the state of Nevada, there are suicide attempts every school day.
 Increased funding for programs was distributed and the schools are hoping to make a difference through education and awareness.
-They began the Safe2Tell program for reports of bullying, threats, and self-harm, so they can follow-up with a plan.
-Safe2Tell experienced a 157% increase in the number of reports for the month of February, 2018.
+They began the Safe2Tell program for reports of bullying, threats, and self-harm, so they can follow up with a plan.
+Safe2Tell experienced a 157% increase in the number of reports for February 2018.

-The divorce rate in Nevada is 4.3% in 2016 compared to the U.S. rate of 6.9% in the same year, according to the National Vital Statistic Report.
+The divorce rate in Nevada was 4.3% in 2016 compared to the U.S. rate of 6.9% in the same year, according to the National Vital Statistic Report.